 A material weakness is a control deficiency, or combination of control deficiencies, that results in more than a remote likelihood that a material misstatement of the annual or interim financial statements will not be prevented or detected.
-The following material weaknesses have been identified and included in management's assessment.
+The following three material weaknesses have been identified and included in management's assessment.

-As of December 31, 2004, the Company did not maintain effective controls over the recognition of revenue and cost of sales in the appropriate accounting period.
+1) As of December 31, 2004, the Company did not maintain effective controls over the recognition of revenue and cost of sales in the appropriate accounting period.
 Specifically, the Company was recognizing revenue and cost of sales when supporting documentation relating to fuel deliveries and related services had been received from third parties utilized by the Company to provide fuel and related services rather than at the time fuel deliveries were made and related services were performed as required by generally accepted accounting principles.
-This control deficiency resulted in the restatement of the Company's financial statements for the year ended December 31, 2003, the nine months ended December 31, 2002, the quarterly information for the fourt quarter 2004 financial statements.
+This control deficiency resulted in the restatement of the Company's financial statements for the year ended December 31, 2003, the nine months ended December 31, 2002, the interim financial statements for the four quarters in the year ended December 31, 2003, the interim financial statements for the first three quarters in the year ended December 31, 2004, and audit adjustments to the fourth quarter 2004 financial statements.
 Additionally, this control deficiency could result in a misstatement of revenue and cost of sales that would result in a material misstatement to the annual or interim financial statements that would not be prevented or detected.
 Accordingly, management has determined that this control deficiency constitutes a material weakness.

-Additionally, as of December 31, 2004, the Company did not maintain effective controls over the accounting and financial reporting of its inventory derivative program.
+2) As of December 31, 2004, the Company did not maintain effective controls over the accounting and financial reporting of its inventory derivative program.
 Specifically, the Company did not maintain effective controls to ensure the accuracy and presentation and disclosure of inventory derivative instruments.
-This control deficiency resulted in the restatement of the quarterly information for the four quarters in the year ended December 31, 2003, the quarterly information for the first three quarters in the year ended December 31, 2004, and an adjustment to the fourth quarter 2004 financial statements due to the incorrect accounting for inventory derivative instruments.
-Additionally, this control deficiency could result in a misstatement of inventory derivative instruments that would not be prevented or detected.
+This control deficiency resulted in the restatement of the interim financial statements for the four quarters in the year ended December 31, 2003, the interim financial statements for the fourt quarter 2004 financial statements due to the incorrect accounting for inventory derivative instruments.
+Additionally, this control deficiency could result in a misstatement of inventory derivative instruments that would result in a material misstatement to the annual or interim financial statements that would not be prevented or detected.
 Accordingly, management has determined that this control deficiency constitutes a material weakness.